johanberntsson/ozmoo/documentation/manual/manual.md

 ## MEGA65

 The MEGA65 version is very similar to the C64 version of Ozmoo.
-It runs in C64 mode on the MEGA65, but uses the 80 column screen mode and the higher clockspeed of the MEGA65.
+It runs in C64 mode on the MEGA65, but uses the 80 column screen mode, the higher clockspeed and extra RAM of the MEGA65.
 The maximum amount of dynamic memory is about 35 KB.
 The only supported build mode is -81.
 A loader image is currently not supported.

 ## Other targets